 The major benefits of property in Tafira are its proximity to Las Palmas, the fact that it has lots of proper houses with gardens, the rural surroundings, and the quiet atmosphere.
 At 250-400 metres above sea level, Tafira is also low enough to remain warm throughout the year.

-The major downside to buying a property in Tafira is that it lacks a town centre.
-It feels more like a large housing estate than it does an actual town.
-While Tafira has a few bars, shops and restaurants they are spread out throughout the area.
-El Fondillo village has its own plaza, supermarkets, bars and restaurants.
+The major downside to buying a property in Tafira Alta is that it lacks a town centre.
+It feels more like a large housing estate than it does an actual town with just a couple of bars and restaurants and supermarket along the road.
+Tafira Baja however, has its own plaza, supermarkets, bars and restaurants.

 The Tafira property market and prices